Circuit de Barcelona-Catalunya

 For the 2021 season, La Ciaxa corner (Turn 10) was re-profiled following safety improvements made in conjunction with the FIA and FIM.
-The new design is closer to the orginal corner profile, following a line between the old corner and the much tighter 2004 F1 configuration.
+The new design is closer to the original corner profile, following a line between the old corner and the much tighter 2004 F1 configuration.
 The change allows for an extension of the run-off area at the turn, thus increasing the safety distance and allowing both car and motorcycles to use the same version.
-It is expected that motorcycle racers will continue to bypass the final chicane at the end of the lap.
+As previously, motorcycle racers continued to bypass the final chicane at the end of the lap.

 For 2023, further revisions were made to the final two turns, with the addition of TECPRO barriers, allowing the circuit to be homologated for use by all categories with or without the RACC Chicane.
 It is up to each promoter or championship to decide which circuit variant will be used in each case.
 Formula One Race Director Niels Wittich was among the FIA delegates who signed off the homologation and it was swiftly confirmed that the series would use the non-chicane version from that year's Spanish Grand Prix onwards.

 Sir Lewis Hamilton was among those welcoming the change.
 He said: "I never liked that chicane and now we will come out of Turn 12 and we’ll probably be flat through the last two corners.
 It’s going to be great for our necks, great for tyre wear and yes, it’s going to be pretty fun."